markus-ebke/python-billiards/docs/usage.rst

 3. Run the Simulation
 ---------------------

-After adding balls the billiard object already knows the time of the next
+After adding balls, the billiard object already knows the time of the next
 collision:

 .. doctest::